Chainfrog-dev/multidasher/README.md

 3. Read the instructions that are shown at the beginning of running the install script, and follow them carefully.

-4. Visit your domain and get started.

-5. Follow the guidelines to start interacting with MultiChain blockchains.
+4. Follow the guidelines to start interacting with MultiChain blockchains.
 You may find the following resources handy:
     * [The MultiDasher wiki](https://github.com/Chainfrog-dev/multidasher/wiki)